johnbyron-garin/Flutter-Refresher/README.md

 - **Browse Menu**: Explore a variety of Filipino cuisines with detailed information, including prices and available add-ons.
 - **Add to Cart**: Select and add dishes to your cart for a seamless ordering experience.
 - **Simulated Payment**: Experience a simulated credit card payment process with confirmation receipts.
-- **Order Tracking**: Monitor your ongoing food delivery in real-time.
 - **Dark/Light Mode**: Switch between dark and light themes to suit your preference.

 ## Purpose